 Using the numbers above, what are the relevant facts to consider in carrying high credit card debt while protecting retirement savings?

 The situation is financially unsustainable.
-Let’s say we decide not to take any risks with our retirement savings, and invest the entire account in fixed rate savings vehicles of varying maturities paying an average return of 3%; if we’re paying an average of 13% on our credit card balances, that means we’re losing 10% in the exchange every year that we allow this situation to continue!
+Let?s say we decide not to take any risks with our retirement savings, and invest the entire account in fixed rate savings vehicles of varying maturities paying an average return of 1%; if we?re paying an average of 13% on our credit card balances, that means we?re losing 12% in the exchange every year that we allow this situation to continue!

-Some argue that by liquidating retirement savings we’ll have a guaranteed loss in the form of the IRS 10% penalty on early withdrawals, which is a fact.
-However, using once again our example of 3% guaranteed retirement earnings against 13% guaranteed interest paid on credit card debts, we’re losing 10% anyway.
+Some argue that by liquidating retirement savings we?ll have a guaranteed loss in the form of the IRS 10% penalty on early withdrawals, which is a fact.
+However, using once again our example of 1% guaranteed retirement earnings against 13% guaranteed interest paid on credit card debts, we?re losing 12% anyway.
 More significantly, the IRS penalty is a one time event, while the savings/credit card interest rate gap is repeated every year.
 We have to pay either way, but which is the lesser of the two evils?

 In the example above, we will be liquidating $25,000 of retirement savings we now have, foregoing the tax deferred earnings on it, and not adding any contributions to it for as much as a full year.
 But remember, because we have $25,000 in credit card debt, our retirement savings are largely an illusion anyway.
-Because interest rates on savings are so low, we’re only giving up 3% guaranteed, or $750 in earnings.
-And the fact that we aren’t adding new contributions is only temporary.
+Because interest rates on savings are so low, we?re only giving up 1% guaranteed, or $250 in earnings.
+And the fact that we aren?t adding new contributions is only temporary.

-(Note: the example presented above is an illustration of a situation that isn’t at all uncommon.
+(Note: the example presented above is an illustration of a situation that isn?t at all uncommon.
 However, since all situations are unique by details and by degree, consider this only as a guide to one way of handling your particular situation.
-Not the least of which because there are tax implications, any step of this nature should be carefully considered against the specific issues in your own situation, and should be discussed thoroughly with trusted and knowledgeable advisors.)
+Not the least of which because there are tax implications, any step of this nature should be carefully considered against the specific issues in your own situation, and should be discussed thoroughly with trusted and knowledgeable advisors, including a CPA, tax attorney or other tax preparer.)